 Notably, this is was slightly later than some fans might have expected, as the series was originally said to be arriving on the streaming service in late 2020.

-The series also launched on Disney+ with a double episode, with the remaining instalments presumably being released on a weekly basis from then on.
+The series also launched on Disney+ with a double episode, with the remaining installments having been released on a weekly basis from then on.

-In total, there will be nine episodes of the series which will be released weekly, suggesting a season finale sometime around Friday 5th March – conveniently, just two weeks before the premiere of The Falcon and The Winter Soldier.
+In total, there will be nine episodes of the series which will be released weekly, with the season finale set to air on Friday 5th March – conveniently, just two weeks before the premiere of The Falcon and The Winter Soldier.

-Episodes will began around the half-hour mark, but will get fluctuate to longer lengths as the show progresses.
+Episodes began around the half-hour mark, but have fluctuated to longer lengths as the show has progressed.

 Filming was largely completed by March, just prior to the pandemic spiralling out of control, meaning the crew have been able to focus on post-production in the months that have followed.